Sayeed Mohammed

-Sayeed Mohammed (1891 – 1922) was an Indian Odia educationist, freedom fighter and philanthropist.
-In 1913, he founded the Moslem Seminary (present day : Sayeed Seminary) at Cuttack, which is regarded as the second nationalist school of Odisha.
+Sayeed Mohammed (25 August 1891 – 18 July 1922) was an Indian Odia educationist, freedom fighter and philanthropist.
+In 1913, he founded the Moslem Seminary (present day: Sayeed Seminary) at Cuttack, which is regarded as the second nationalist school of Odisha.
 Sayeed is known for his activism against the British in the early 1900s.
 He was one of the prominent members of the Utkal Sammilani.
-In 1922, Sayeed along with Ekram Rasul co-founded the All Odisha Khilafat Committee, in the wake of the Non cooperation movement in India.
+In 1922, Sayeed along with Ekram Rasul co-founded the All Odisha Khilafat Committee, in the wake of the non-cooperation movement in India.

-Early life and career
+Early life and education

-Janab Maulana Sayeed Mohammed was born at Madhigarh, into the Diwan family of Dhenkanal, to Atharuddin Mohammed and his first wife (Badi Bahu Begum), Begum Nadeera Sultana.
+Janab Maulana Sayeed Mohammed was born in Madhigarh, into the Dewan family of Dhenkanal, to Atharuddin Mohammad Athar and his first wife (Badi Bahu Begum), Begum Nadeera Sultana.
 Sayeed's father was the ruling chief of Kamakhyangar and also the Diwan of the Princely State of Dhenkanal during Raja Shura Paratap Mahendra Bahadur's rule.
 Sayeed's maternal uncle, Imaan ul Haque practiced as a lawyer at Cuttack court and was a colleague of Subhash Chandra Bose's father, Janakinath Bose.

 Sayeed moved to Cuttack in order to attain formal education.
-After studying at Ravenshaw Collegiate School, he joined the Utkal Sammilani.
+He finished his matriculation from Ravenshaw Collegiate School and was in the same batch as Radhanath Rath.
+Sayeed then joined the Utkal Sammilani.
 Both he and his father made attempts to unify the Odia speaking tracts by working for the Sammilani.
-In Cuttack, Sayeed emerged as a local leader and started to serve the Muslim community.
+In Cuttack, Sayeed emerged as a local leader and started to serve the Odia community.
 He led the Odia muslims to participate in the Indian freedom struggle.

 Later, Sayeed earned a scholarship from Calcutta Madrasa and did his F.A. there, after which he qualified the entrance examination and joined the Calcutta University.
 He graduated with honours in Persian studies, Philosophy and Arabic subjects in 1908, obtaining a first class in his special subjects and standing the first of his year.
 He was the first muslim from Orissa province to become a graduate.
 Sayeed was then appointed as an assistant head master at Victoria high school, Cuttack by the British government.
 Being a nationalist, he also worked in close association with Gopabandhu Das, Madhusudan Das, Bhakta kabi Madhusudan Rao and Radhanath Rath, the editor of Samaja.